|Tim Roufs||extended search|

 I heard them say you should say nothing about them.
 That's the way it's supposed to be.
 That's the way we want it.

-To interpret them writings you have to be in their session when they make them.
-A lot of stuff backfires on a lot of people!
-A lot of them aren't here because they didn't respect that fence.
-And they didn't respect where it's fenced on them writings.(124) The Indians said that's a stop sign.
+To interpret those birch bark writings you have to be in their session when they make them.
+A lot of stuff backfires on a lot of people when they don't stop, look, listen!
+A lot of them aren't here because they didn't respect that fence at the Midewiwin gatherings.
+And they didn't respect where it's fenced on those writings.(123) The Indians said that fence is a stop sign.
 Don't go against it, in any way!
 That's what I believe in.

 I've asked my brother-in-law that question.
-I said, "What about that birch bark?(125) When you write that, can you read that then?"
+I said, "What about that birch bark?(124) When you write that, can you read that then?"

-"I used to be able to read it when I practiced that, but it's been so long that I've never practiced.
-Then when we mixed with the Whites and their religious people I just let that down.
+"I used to be able to read it when I practiced that, but it's been so long since I've practiced.
+Then when we mixed with the whites and their religious people I just let that down.
 It's hard to come back, to pick it up and come back.
-There's a lot of meaning to that."(126)
+But there's a lot of meaning to that."(125)

 The Grand Medicine is just a part of our religion.
 The Indian understands nature and believes by the nature of this earth.
 They study nature and they practice what they learn.
 And when they practice they understand nature even more.
 The birds are given to us to clean out the insects.
 They clean up certain parts of the earth -- insects, vegetation, bugs, worms, and all that.
 And the big animals are given to us to eat on.
 Nature -- that's what the Indian looks at!

-Now you have it from a speaker who's holding with you.(134) That's God's word.
+Now you have it from a speaker who's holding with you.(135) That's God's word.
 He gave you the tools to use, and if you use them right you'll be happy.

 Years ago a lot of people from Ball Club married people from Inger.
-But nowadays the generation coming behind aren't marrying up there so much any more.
+But now-a-days the generation coming behind isn't marrying up there so much anymore.
 Years ago they were all following suit.
 Ya, they were all following the same belief in those days.
 That's the only means they had.
-The one's from Ball Club sat right in with them there at Inger.
+The ones from Ball Club sat right in with them there at Inger.
 That's the only means they had in life.
 Now some are using that Indian medicine, but many aren't.
 They're swinging around now.
 They are using that marijuana.
 They don't want to go with this Indian outfit.
 They think they have a channel of their own, which they have.
 But they still ask me a lot of stuff about Grand Medicine.

-I talked to them, "Aren't you following the medicine, Grand Medicine, any more?"
+I ask them, "Aren't you following the medicine, Grand Medicine, anymore?"

-"No. Heck, there's too much responsibility in that."
+"No. Heck, there's too much responsibility in that," they tell me.

 So, I don't bother them.